Kraftcur/my-jeep-status/README.md

     - `node check-my-jeep-status.js`

     The program should prompt you with 4 questions and once you answer and hit enter on all of them, you should recieve a text letting you know everything is working properly.

+## Tips
+- You can change how frequently the program runs.
+Default: every hour.

+## F.A.Q
+1. Will this app spam my phone?
+    - No. It will alert you a maximum of 4 times.
+Once to confirm you are recieving texts from the app.
+Once for build sheet.
+Another for sticker and finally one letting you know the app is complete.
+2. Do I need to keep running the app?
+    - No... and yes.
+The app will automatically check for updated build sheet and sticker every hour.
+This number can be changed on `line 26` of the `check-my-jeep-status.js` file.
+I would not go lower than 15-30 minutes.
+If your computer goes to sleep it might not work, and you might have to rerun it.
+This can be avoided if you run it on a server.
+3. Can I star this Repository?
+    - YES.
+Top right corner :)